 Policy & Advocacy Committee

-The Policy & Advocacy Committee meets on the first Friday of every month.
+The Policy and Advocacy Committee (PAC) meets on the first Friday of every month.
 The Committee is made up of Health Center staff, board members, partner organizations, volunteers, and individuals interested in Community Health Center Policy.
 The Committee follows state and federal policy priorities, provides testimony and comments on legislation and regulatory policy changes, and engages in group learning to become more effective advocates for Alaska Health Centers.
 The Committee also hosts a weekly legislative issues call-in during the winter legislative session.

 How Can I Become Involved?